felixliu42/overnight-returns-futures/README.md

 ## Extensions (exploratory): the premium follows the clock, not the closure

 The section below details my research on a follow-up hypothesis: "optimism accumulated while markets are closed inflates the open."
 This was formalized into falsifiable predictions and tested (`src/extensions_study.py`).
-Every prediction failed, with the failures suggesting an interesting conclusion:
+Every prediction failed, with the failures suggesting a separate hypothesis for potential follow-up research in the future.

 - Gap returns do not grow with closure time.
 The premium sits in ordinary weekday overnights (~17.5h closed, +5.5 bp); weekends (~65h) and long holiday closures carry approximately nothing.
 Per hour closed: 0.31 bp vs 0.02 bp.
 - There is no post-closure reversal.
 If opens were optimism-inflated, Mondays should deflate; instead Monday has the *strongest* intraday returns of the week.